zmoog/hogwarts/README.md

 # hogwarts

-Scrape the school's websites for homework and grades
+Scrape the school's websites for homework and grades.